Why the Bar May Be Responsible for a Loved One Killed by a Drunk Driver

 Let Me Be Your Voice

 When you’ve lost a loved one, or you or a loved one has been injured because of someone’s over-indulgence in alcohol, you need the best legal guidance and advocacy you can find.
-In Seattle and Western Washington, contact me at The Law Office of Dan N. Fiorito III.
+In Seattle and Western Washington, contact me at Lake Union Law Group PLLC.
 I will aggressively pursue every legal option to get you the just compensation you deserve.